“How long does it take to get organic traffic to my blog posts?”

 Let's dive into each feature in a bit more detail.

-By far the most powerful feature of the entire Surfer platform.
+This is by far the most powerful feature of the entire Surfer platform is the content editor.

 This is where we compose our content.
-This process was new to me because I rarely compose a post outside of WordPress directly using Thrive Architect.
+This process was new to me because I rarely compose a post outside of WordPress and Thrive Architect.

 To get started with the content editor, we enter the keyword or keywords that we want to target for our post.

 From there, it will analyze the search terms and prepare a plan of attack for us that is based around what Google is rewarding for articles on that topic.